freedomotic/fd-developer-manual/docs/source/things/add-thing-template.rst

 2. copy the *light.xobj* object from **base-things** plugin in this new folder

-3. change the name of this file to *mytemplate.xobj* and change xml name tag to ``<name>My Test Template</name>``
+3. change the name of this file to *mytemplate.xobj* and change the xml name tag to ``<name>My Test Template</name>``

 4. recompile **essential** plugin to have these changes installed in